MartinaB91/project3-budget/README.md

 - All menu options have the colour of blue.
 - When the user is asked to choose a menu option the text have the colour of white.
 - If the user is asked to write in something else than a menu option the text have the colour of pink.
-- All text that confirms for example active user and ask the user what they want to do next have the colour of purple.
+- All text that confirms for example active user and ask the user what they want to do next have the colour of yellow.
 - All error messages have the colour of red.

 ### Emojis